BigelowLab/edna-dada2/docs/README-packrat.md

 packrat::snapshot(infer.dependencies = FALSE)
 ```

-Now continue with other packages - not the snapshot partway through, it's not required
+Now continue with other packages - note the snapshot partway through, it's not required
 but what the  heck.

 ```